Database Application Developer

 |Credential Awarded:||Ontario College Graduate Certificate|

 Seneca’s School of Information and Communications Technology is a recognized leader in developing and delivering relevant programs.
-The DAD program will teach you how to design and implement databases on Linux/UNIX and Windows platforms.
-You’ll create web–enabled databases using ORACLE and SQL Server that can be manipulated through a GUI front end created with JAVA or Visual Basic in the .NET environment.
+The Database Application Developer program will teach you how to design and implement databases on Linux/ UNIX and Windows platforms.
+You’ll create web–enabled databases using ORACLE and SQL Server that can be manipulated through a GUI front end created with Java or Visual Basic in the .NET environment.

 Upon successful completion of this program, you’ll be able to: